Taugeshtu/so-sorcery/README.md

 ## Release Notes

 ### 0.9.x
+- [x] Auto-focusing the input field whenever Sorcery editor is activated
+- [x] Starting a new session from a file should maybe pull that file into context from the get-go?..
+- [x] Starting a new session from a file WITH SELECTION pulls a file AND generates that selection as a knowledge item?
 - [x] Searched, added item - search didn't clear, BUT filter did drop.
 Hmmm...
 Dunno which should happen, but not that
 - [x] when we add an item, we lose focus from the input field.
 Not nice!
 - [x] Maybe cost tracker should show not "since vscode start", but "currently active .sorcery"?